MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 To enable app governance sync with Defender for Cloud Apps, follow these steps:

+1. Ensure Office 365 is connected in Defender for Cloud Apps.
+1. Ensure Office 365 Azure AD apps are enabled.
 1. Go to your Defender for Cloud Apps portal – [https://portal.cloudappsecurity.com](https://portal.cloudappsecurity.com)
 1. Select the gear icon (top-right corner) and select **Settings**.
 1. Under **Threat Protection**, select **App Governance**.